jlevy/og-equity-compensation/README.md

 about equity compensation plans.

-**Founders** looking for an introduction to the legalities of running a company may wish to check out Clerky’s [*Legal Concepts for Founders*](https://handbook.clerky.com/), in addition to talking to their lawyer.
+**Founders** looking for an introduction to the legalities of running a company may wish to check out [*Legal Concepts for Founders*](https://handbook.clerky.com/), from Clerky, in addition to talking to a lawyer.
 Founders should also lean on their investors for advice, as they may have additional experience.